Author: Jaye Kelly-Johnston

 - Patients needing continuity of care after relocation or during travel

-In English-speaking markets such as the U.S., U.K., Canada, and Australia, telehealth addiction recovery has been adopted widely by both public and private systems to reduce wait times and increase retention.
+In English-speaking markets like the U.S., U.K., Canada, and Australia, telehealth addiction recovery has been adopted widely by both public and private systems.
+This adoption helps reduce wait times and increase retention.

 Benefits of Telehealth for Addiction Treatment